May 5, 2021

 # 5. Who in their right mind would want to be called their partner's caregiver!?!?🀦♀️πŸ‘‡

-Dictionary Definition of Caregiver : "a family member or paid helper who regularly looks after a child or a sick, elderly, or disabled person.; A person who gives care to people who need help taking care of themselves."
+Dictionary Definition of Caregiver: "a family member or paid helper who regularly looks after a child or a sick, elderly, or disabled person.; A person who gives care to people who need help taking care of themselves."

 Our addicted partners aren't disabled.
 They aren't sick.
 It's not like some of them wake up and are like, "Oh my, I am just so ill, I can't help but put my penis inside of another woman" πŸ™„.
-While yes, I do believe sex addicts have a brain disease, it's however a self inflicted disease caused by their CHOICES, not the reverse.
-The damages they are causing to their brain isn't "making" them cheat, lie, abuse, etc. That's ridiculous.
+While yes, I do believe sex addicts have a brain disease, it's however a self-inflicted disease caused by their CHOICES, not the reverse.
+The damage they are causing to their brain isn't "making" them cheat, lie, abuse, etc. That's ridiculous.
 They CAN choose to get treatment if they want to.
-If we as a society keep treating addicts like wounded birds who can't help acting out or do anything for themselves, they will continue to believe they can't do anything for themselves.
+If we as a society keep treating addicts like wounded birds who can't help act out or do anything for themselves, they will continue to believe they can't do anything for themselves.

 # 6. Interesting random contradictions πŸ‘‡